ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

   in ()
 ```

-But we're getting ahead of ourselves&mdash;we first need to create some mutable state that lives in capsule ``k`.
+But we're getting ahead of ourselves&mdash;we first need to create some mutable state that lives in capsule `'k`.
 Let's encapsulate a fresh `int ref`:

 ```ocaml